masanose/Udas/ReadMe.txt

 +       Acknowledgements       +
 ++++++++++++++++++++++++++++++++
-  We acknowledge the cooperation and generosity of the THEMIS Science Support Team in allowing us to use TDAS for our analysis software.
+  We acknowledge the cooperation and generosity of the THEMIS Science Support Team in allowing us to use SPEDAS for our analysis software.

 ++++++++++++++++++++++++++++++++